-Sarah Cassidy and Luke Woodward own and operate the Grange and run Hearth Farm on Snoqualmie People’s land.
+Sarah Cassidy and Luke Woodward own and operate the Grange, and run Hearth Farm on Snoqualmie People’s land.
 Hearth Farm grows the bulk of the produce and pork for the Grange.

 Their winding route to the restaurant world began in the farm fields, where first they cultivated their love of good food.

 In Senegal, West Africa they fell in love with farming, manual and craft-based.
 After 2 years, Luke and Sarah returned to the US to work on organic farms, and founded Oxbow Farm in Carnation in 1999.
-In their 17 year tenure, they managed its 25 acre farm and CSA program and created the education program that taught kids and adults about farming, natives, and land stewardship.
+In their 17 year Oxbow tenure, they managed its 25 acre farm and CSA program and created the education program that taught kids and adults about farming, natives, and land stewardship.

 From its bootstrap start to present, the Grange rolls ever onward, gathering to itself a superhuman staff, generous guests, passionate patrons.
-All these fellow humans help to enhance the unique “sourdough starter” that flavors the Grange experience.
+All these fellow beings help to enhance the unique “sourdough starter” that flavors the Grange experience.

 The Grange restaurant and bar is fittingly housed in Duvall’s old Grange Hall building, on Snoqualmie People’s land.
 Grange Halls are a bridge to our American farming history: The Grange Organization is a uniquely agricultural organization established in the US in 1867 to unite farmers for educational, political and social purposes.
 Early Grange chapters recruited equally both male and female farmers and offered them political leverage and cooperative buying power, and their Grange halls offered a gathering space for dinners, dances and celebrations.
 The Grange organization continues to this day.